LogoCustom Linear Actuator

 1000 lb is about 4.45 kN.

-Use the real switching rate, not only daily cycles.
+Use the real whole-number switching rate, not only daily cycles.

 Use your real delivery window.
 7 days means near-immediate stock demand.